mathiasertl/django-xmpp-http-upload/README.md

   The default PUT timeout for slots.
 Clients must start uploading a file within the configured time.
 The default is 360 seconds (five minutes).
 * `XMPP_HTTP_UPLOAD_SHARE_TIMEOUT`:
   For how long (in seconds) uploaded files are kept.
 Defaults to 30 days.
+Please see [cleanup of old files](#cleanup-of-old-files) for more information.
 * `XMPP_HTTP_UPLOAD_WEBSERVER_DOWNLOAD`:
   Set to `False` if your webserver does not serve media files (see Djangos `MEDIA_URL` setting) and want the app itself to serve downloaded files.